 Q: Do you offer child care?
 If not, would it be okay if I brought my child anyway to wait for me with a book or homework while I attend class?

 A: I’m sorry but the studio isn’t equipped for child care and while your child may be no trouble, saying yes to one student’s child means saying yes to everyone’s.
 The potential for problems is too great.

 Q: Do you offer a yoga class for children?
 Can my child attend a class with me?

-A: The studio does not have a program for children's yoga.
-The minimum age for the classes at this studio is 14 years old.
-The exception to that rule is Thursday evenings at 7:00P when the age bar drops to 11 years for children who attend as the guest of their parent who is a regular student (anyone with a pass or punch card).
-Yoga is great for kids but kid's usually enjoy a more kid-focused class.
-Many adults who attend classes are parents and teachers of young children who wish their practice to be their just for 'grown-ups' time.
+A: The studio does offer a Mommy & Me class Tuesday afternoons at 4pm.
+Fathers and other caregivers are also welcome!
+The minimum age for all other classes at this studio is 14 years old.
+Yoga is great for kids, but kids usually enjoy a more kid-focused class.
+Many adults who attend classes are parents and teachers of young children who wish their practice to be their just for ‘grown-ups’ time.

 Q: Am I too old for yoga?

 A: There is a style of yoga for every age and fitness level.
 You are never too old for yoga and yoga will keep you eternally youthful.
 There are seniors in all the studio’s classes and age is no limitation for practice.
 For the style of yoga offered at this studio, the fitness requirement is simply to be able to get down on (and off of) the floor without assistance and to be able to stand without support.